-- 30+ detailed color maps, over 70 photos and detailed ideas for visiting each trail
+- 30+ detailed color maps, more than 75 photos and detailed ideas for visiting each trail

 - Follow the exact routes of the West’s most important explorers like Lewis & Clark

 - Go on a journey through all 50 states and discover a broad network linking all of America

 National parks are a destination and national trails provide a journey.
 Scenery and history merge here, as complex stories of transformation spread across America.
 The trails provide visceral examples of colliding cultures, a quest for livelihood in uncertain times, passionate stories of victory and defeat and the celebration of human achievement and possibility.

-The National Trails Guide is the only book that features all 30 national trails.
-It includes specific suggestions for where to go and what to do, packed with interesting information for travelers.
-Even if you don’t go on a long hike, you can still learn about these great places, with in-depth maps and photos.
+The National Trails Guide is the first book featuring all 30 national trails, including specific suggestions for where to go and what to do.
+It’s packed with interesting information for travelers — even if you don’t go on a long hike, you’ll still learn about all of these great places, with clear in-depth maps and photos.

-The ultimate guide to the National Trails System—with its 30 trails as inspiration, choose an adventure and make it happen!
+The ultimate guide to the National Trails System—with 30 trails for inspiration, choose an adventure and make it happen!